EnterpriseTrainingCenter/Windows-Server/Instructions/Labs/Windows-Admin-Center.md

 1. Switch back to **Terminal**.
 1. Save the access key to a variable.

+    *Important*: If you copy the following command to the clipboard, the copied access key will be lost.
+Therefore, either type the command manually, or, before executing the command, copy the access key again.

     ````powershell
     # Replace the string with the text from your clipboard
     $accessKey = Get-Clipboard -Format Text -TextFormatType Text